+Harriet Island Regional Park Plato Boulevard Entrance.

-1. Property Ownership and Acquisition Costs The selection of a feasible route for the Harriet Island to South St. Paul Trail maximizes the use of existing City Rights of Way.
+1. Property Ownership and Acquisition Costs\

+The selection of a feasible route for the Harriet Island to South St. Paul Trail maximizes the use of existing City Rights of Way.
 Additional easement requirements needed for trail construction can be acquired with low or no costs.
 The trail would begin at Plato Boulevard and Water Street where it will connect with the Harriet Island's existing trail and the Cherokee Regional Park trail.
-We have studied the use of the Plate Boulevard Right of Way with the Public Works Traffic Planners and despite a number of difficult existing conditions there appears to be sufficient options for trail placement within this right of way.
+We have studied the use of the Plato Blvd.
+Right of Way with the Public Works Traffic Planners and despite a number of difficult existing conditions there appears to be sufficient options for trail placement within this right of way.

 The next section of the trail will utilize the existing flood control levee that runs north and south along Holman Field airport.
 This property is owned by the City of St. Paul and as part of the flood control system, is operated and maintained by the Public Works Sewer Division.
 There are several bike and pedestrian trail facilities that are on existing levee structures for example on Harriet Island Regional Park trail.
 As long as the U.S. Army Corps of Engineers (C.O.E.) guidelines are followed and the plans develop in collaboration with the Sewer Division, the trail placement on this City property should be straightforward.

 The trail will need to cross a single track section of rail line that runs parallel to the levee.
 This section of track has clear sight lines and will allow development of a safe track crossing facility that will require a rail crossing easement with the rail line owner, Midwestern RR Properties Inc. Additional easements with Midwestern RR will be required for two crossings near the South St. Paul -Saint Paul border.

+Summary of Anticipated Acquis sition/Easement Co osts Project Cost Property Owner Length of Trail Width SF Cost C Cost City of St. Paul (ROW) 8,000 15 120,000 0 \$ - St. Paul Flood Control Levee (ROW) 2,800 15 42,000 0 \$ - Metropolitan Airports Commission (1) 4,950 15 74,250 891,000 \$ - St. Paul Port Authority (2) 1,400 15 21,000 252,000 \$ - Midwestern Railroad Properties (3) 160 15 2,400 28,800 \$ 28,000 Real Estate Administration \$ 10,000 Appraisal Services, Title Work, Closing Costs \$ 20,000 Total Easement costs. \$ 58,000 1 Verbal agreement with MAC for allowing tra il development alon g road w vith no acc quisition requ ired 2 Agreement with St. Paul Port Authority for tr ail alignment withir n their pr operty in the vicinty of 3 Acquisition cost shown but more likely to be c an easement or licer nse.
+Assumes some fee for document preparation even if there is no c ost for e asement.

+8 Harriet Island to South St. Paul Regional Trail Master Plan

-PROPERTY OWNER LENGTH OF TRAIL SEGMENT (Lineal Feet) WIDTH OF EASEMENT TOTAL SF City of Saint Paul (ROW) 8,000 15' 120,000 Saint Paul Public Work Flood Control 2,800 15' 42,000 Metropolitan Airports Commission.
-4,950 15' 74,250 St. Paul Port Authority 1,400 15' 21,000 Midwestern RR Properties Inc. 160 15' 2,400 Road Right of Way available for trail through MAC easement agreement.
+Road Right of Way available for trail through MAC easement agreement.